manbaum/colorforth/colorforth/jc2007/dont_readme.txt

-What I like about colorForth
+what I like about colorForth

 it's small and elegant; an operating system/IDE/UI in a 64-k box.

 it's free, in the public domain thanks to Chuck Moore.

-What I don't like about colorForth
+what I don't like about colorForth

-these complaints pertain to the 2001 sources. i haven't yet found complete sources for the 2005 release, and since i can't get the binaries themselves to work, i can't use it. every binary i've found for download has the "cyl 1" bug that causes the bulk of high-level code to fail to load. wtf? yes, i could patch the binaries but they have other incompatibilities with my available systems too.
+these complaints pertain to the 2001 sources.
+I haven't yet found complete sources for the 2005 release, and since I can't get the binaries themselves to work, I can't use it. every binary I've found for download has the "cyl 1" bug that causes the bulk of high-level code to fail to load. wtf? yes, I could patch the binaries but they have other incompatibilities with my available systems too.

-nothing similar to a bss segment, which is zeroed at boot and then used for variables and string space. having and using something like this would reduce the incidence of the "cylinder" bug, which skips loading the second cylinder on every colorforth binary i've found on the web. what happens is that the image contains a 1 in the 'cylinder' location; this 1 overwrites the 0 that the bootloader had, when cylinder 0 loads over the running code. then the cylinder variable is incremented from 1 to 2, skipping cylinder 1, the
+nothing similar to a bss segment, which is zeroed at boot and then used for variables and string space. having and using something like this would reduce the incidence of the "cylinder" bug, which skips loading the second cylinder on every colorforth binary I've found on the web. what happens is that the image contains a 1 in the 'cylinder' location; this 1 overwrites the 0 that the bootloader had, when cylinder 0 loads over the running code. then the cylinder variable is incremented from 1 to 2, skipping cylinder 1, the